Stocks slide further amid Ukraine crisis; S&P in correction

 The benchmark index fell 44.11 points, or 1%, to 4,304.76.
 That puts it 10.3% below the all-time high it set on Jan.
-3. The last correction for the index was in December 2018.
-The Dow Jones Industrial Average and Nasdaq composite also lost more than 1%.
+3. The last correction for the index was in the spring of 2020, as the pandemic upended the global economy.
+That correction worsened into a bear market — a decline of 20% or more — as the S&P 500 sank nearly 34% in about a month.

 “We’re overdue, and right now the market has been knocked for a loop from the one-two punch of higher interest rates plus geopolitical tensions,” said Sam Stovall, chief investment strategist at CFRA.